Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/01-Edge-KV260/step1.md

    - Fill in XSA file name: **kv260_custom_platform** and keep the export directory as default.
    - Click **Finish**.
    - **kv260_custom_platform.xsa** will be generated.
 The export path is reported in the Tcl console.

+   >Note: We enable Include Bitstream to fulfill the requirement of the fpga-manager-util package in PetaLinux.

    Alternatively, the above export can be done in Tcl scripts